-The Preekstoel WTW was upgraded from 24 Ml/d to 28 Ml/d during the 2011/2012 financial year.
-A new 10 Ml/day biological WTW for iron and manganese removal was also constructed at the Preekstoel WTW during the 2012/2013 financial year, in order to treat the newly developed groundwater sources and to increase the overall treatment capacity for the Greater Hermanus to 38 Ml/d.
+The Preekstoel WTW was upgraded from 24 MI/d to 28 MI/d during the 2011/2012 financial year.
+A new 10 MI/day biological WTW for iron and manganese removal was also constructed at the Preekstoel WTW during the 2012/2013 financial year, in order to treat the newly developed groundwater sources and to increase the overall treatment capacity for the Greater Hermanus to 38 MI/d.
 Both plants are operated well within the design capacities.
-The distribution system received Blue Drop awards in 2012 and 2014.
-The 2014 Risk Ratings for Process Control, Drinking Water Quality and Risk Management were all below 50%.
-The risk ratings from the 2021 Blue Drop Assessment are not yet available.
+The distribution system received Blue Drop awards in 2012 and 2014, which was the last complete assessment done by the DWS.
+The 2022 Blue Drop Risk Rating for the Greater Hermanus supply system was 20.7% (Low).